+Finding information 293

+Locating a spot for lunch or tea 293

+Exploring Plymouth 293

+Chapter 18: Cornwall: Saints, Salts, Sea, and S Sun296

+Penzance: As in "The Pirates of "

+Getting to Penzance

+Finding information and taking a tour

+of Penzance

+Staying in Penzance

+Dining in Penzance

+Exploring in and around Penzance

+The Penwith Peninsula: A Driving Tour from

+Penzance to Land's End

+Stop #1: Newlyn

+Stop #2: Mousehole

-Stop #3: The Minack Theatre 301
+Stop #3: The Minack Theatre

-Stop #4: Land's End 302
+Stop #4: Land's End

-St. Ives: Artists' Haven by the Sea 302
+St. Ives: Artists' Haven by the Sea

 Getting to St. Ives

-Finding information about St. Ives
+Finding information and taking a tour

 Staying in St. Ives

-Dining in St. Ives 304
+Dining in St. Ives

 Exploring St. Ives

-Finding more to see near St. Ives 305
+Finding more to see near St. Ives

-Fowey and the Saint's Way: River Town
+Fowey and the Saint's Way: River Town and

-and Holy Track 306
+Holy Track

-Cotehele, Eden Project, and Lanhydrock:
+Cotehele, Eden Project, and Lanhydrock: Three

-Three Great Cornish Gardens
+Great Cornish Gardens 311

-Cotehele
+Cotehele 311

 Eden Project

-Lanhydrock 308
+Lanhydrock 312

-Daniel III.
-Tanalan Da Wannel and 200

-Part VI: England's Heartland .309
+Part VI: England's Heartland 315

-Chapter 19: Stratford-upon-Avon
+Chapter 19: Stratford-upon-Avon and

-and Warwick Castle 211
+Warwick Castle 317

 Stratford-upon-Avon: In the Bard's Footsteps

+Getting to Stratford-upon-Avon

+Finding information about Stratford-upon-A

+Cotting around and touring Stratford upon

+tratford-upon-Avon: In the Bard's Footsteps 317

-Getting to Stratford-upon-Avon 312
+Getting to Stratford-upon-Avon 318

-Finding information about Stratford-upon-Avon 919
+Finding information about Stratford-upon-Avon .
+319

-Getting around and touring 313
+Getting around and touring Stratford-upon-Avon.
+319

-Stratford-upon-Avon 212

-Staying in Stratford-upon-Avon
+Staying in Stratford-upon-Avon 319

-Dining in Stratford-upon-Avon
+Dining in Stratford-upon-Avon 321

-Exploring the best of Stratford-upon-Avon
+Exploring the best of Stratford-upon-Avon 323

-Finding more to see and do in 011
+Finding more to see and do in Stratford-

-Stratford-upon-Avon 320
+upon-Avon 326

-Seeing a play in Stratford-upon-Avon
+Seeing a play in Stratford-upon-Avon .327

-Shopping in Stratford-upon-Avon 321
+Shopping in Stratford-upon-Avon

-Warwick Castle: Warlords and Ladies 321
+Warwick Castle: Warlords and Ladies .327

-Getting to Warwick
+Getting to Warwick .328

-Dining at Warwick Castle 322
+Dining at Warwick Castle .329

-Exploring Warwick Castle 322
+Exploring Warwick Castle .329

-Finding more to see and do in Warwick 324
+Finding more to see and do in Warwick .330

-Chapter 20: Bath and the Best of the Cotswolds 325
+Chapter 20: Bath and the Best of the Cotswolds

-Bath: Hot Mineral Springs and

-Cool Georgian Splendor 326
+Bath: Hot Mineral Springs and Cool Georgian Splendor .332

 Getting to Bath

-Finding information and taking a tour of Bath.
+Finding information and taking a tour of Bath

 Exchanging money and locating ATMs

-Staying in and around Bath 329
+Staying in and around Bath

-Dining in Bath 330
+Dining in Bath

-Exploring Bath 332
+Exploring Bath

-Cheltenham: A Little Bath 334
+Cheltenham: A Little Bath

-Getting to Cheltenham 335
+Getting to Cheltenham

-Traveling among the local villages 335
+Traveling among the local villages

 Finding information and taking a tour

-of Cheltenham
+of Cheltenham .342

 Staying in Cheltenham

 Dining in Cheltenham

 Exploring Cheltenham

 Shopping in Cheltenham

-Bourton-on-the-Water: Bridges on the Windrush .
+Bourton-on-the-Water: Bridges on the Windrush

-Getting to Bourton-on-the-Water 338
+Getting to Bourton-on-the-Water

-Stopping for a spot of tea in
+Stopping for a spot of tea in Bourton-

-Bourton-on-the-Water
+on-the-Water .346

-Exploring Bourton-on-the-Water 339
+Exploring Bourton-on-the-Water .346

-Upper Slaughter and Lower Slaughter:
+Upper Slaughter and Lower Slaughter: Quiet

-Quiet and Atmospheric
+and Atmospheric .347

-Broadway: Village Shopping
+Broadway: Village Shopping .347

-Getting to Broadway
+Getting to Broadway .347

 Finding information about Broadway

-Staying in Broadway
+Staying in Broadway .348

-Stopping for a spot of tea in Broadway
+Stopping for a spot of tea in Broadway .348

-Exploring Broadway and vicinity
+Exploring Broadway and vicinity .348

-Chipping Campden: Picture Perfect
+Chipping Campden: Picture Perfect .349

 Getting to Chipping Campden

-Staying and dining in Chipping Campden
+Staying and dining in Chipping Campden .349

-Exploring Chipping Campden
+Exploring Chipping Campden .350

 Cirencester: Market Town with a Roman Past

 Getting to Cirencester

-Finding information about Cirencester
+Finding information about Cirencester .351

-Staying in Cirencester
+Staying in Cirencester .351

-Dining in Cirencester

-Exploring Cirencester

-Shopping in Cirencester 347

-Part VII: Way Up North 349

-Chapter 21: Yorkshire

-York: Ancient Walls and Snickelways

-Getting to York

-Renting a car or calling a taxi

-Finding information about York

-Exchanging money and locating ATMs